Russian missiles pound power plants in central and western Ukraine | Headlines

 Russian missiles pound power plants in central and western Ukraine

-Ukraine, which has tried to take the fight back to Russia in recent months using long-range drones, attacked the Ilsky and Slavyansk oil refineries in Russia's Krasnodar region overnight, a Ukrainian intelligence source told Reuters.
-The drone strike conducted by the SBU security service caused fires at the facilities, the source said.
+Russia continues to supply gas to the EU via Ukraine under a transit deal with Russia's Gazprom that is set to expire in December and which Ukraine says it does not plan to extend.
+"The enemy again massively shelled Ukrainian energy facilities," said DTEK, Ukraine's largest private electricity company, adding that four of its six thermal power plants had suffered damage overnight.

 Russian missiles pounded power facilities in central and western Ukraine on Saturday, increasing pressure on the ailing energy system as the country faces a shortage of air defences despite a breakthrough in U.S. military aid.
-The airstrike, carried out with ballistic missiles and cruise missiles fired by Russian strategic bombers based in the Arctic Circle, was the fourth large-scale aerial assault targeting the power system since March 22.
+The air strike, carried out with long-range missiles, including cruise missiles fired by Russian strategic bombers based in the Arctic Circle, was the fourth large-scale aerial assault targeting the power system since March 22.

+President Volodymyr Zelenskiy repeated a plea to partners for defensive missiles, notably the Patriot system.
+He said the targets included electricity and gas transit facilities, in particular those important for gas supply to the European Union, though he did not say whether any such facilities were damaged.
+Russia continues to supply gas to the EU via Ukraine under a transit deal with Russia's Gazprom that is set to expire in December and which Ukraine says it does not plan to extend.

 "The enemy again massively shelled Ukrainian energy facilities," said DTEK, Ukraine's largest private electricity company, adding that four of its six thermal power plants had suffered damage overnight.
 Rescuers battled to put out fires at several energy facilities in the western regions of Lviv and Ivano-Frankivsk, which border NATO members Poland and Romania, officials said.